Overview

 What usually drives the schedule on a warehouse construction project in Round Rock?

-How do you handle closeout on warehouse construction work?
+How do you handle closeout on warehouse construction work in the Round Rock area?